Use these tools to find specific resources within the library:

 - Find books.
 Here's a guide for using the library catalog.
 Don’t forget you can use a book’s bibliography to find more sources for your research.

 - Utilize our journals, which contain peer-reviewed articles that may succinctly discuss your research topic.
-We have thousands of publications in the Journals Room and online access to many more journals through online databases such as JSTOR and Galaxie software.
+We have thousands of publications in the Journals Room and online access to many more journals through online databases such as JSTOR, the BAS Library, and Galaxie software.
 JSTOR contains journals from all disciplines within the humanities.
 Click here for a guide to using our journal collection.

 - Free Bible Software.
 Click here to access the STEPBible, free Bible software offered by Tyndale House.
 This amazing resource provides translations, definitions and much more.